Katherine Rivas

 Where’s your hometown?
 Where are you from?

-I’ve always lived in Koreatown, L.A.
+I’ve always lived in Koreatown, Los Angeles.
 I was born and raised here.
 I really love it.

 Where do you go to school?